Susan Ann Sulley: Sheffield 1980 and "The Crazy Daisy"

 The Human League had recently split acrimoniously over creative differences, leaving only two of the original four members, Oakey and Adrian Wright, to continue.
-Crucially, The Human League was contracted to a European tour starting within a week.
+Crucially, the Human League was contracted to a European tour starting within a week.
 Already in debt to Virgin Records, Oakey had to recruit new band members in a matter of days for the tour or be sued by the tour's promoters, face bankruptcy, and see the end of the band.
 Oakey went into Sheffield one evening to recruit a single female backing singer for the tour, needed to replace the original high backing vocals of the now departed Martyn Ware.
 He immediately noticed Catherall and Sulley dancing together in the Crazy Daisy and now states that they stood out from all the other girls in the club due to their unique dress sense, immaculate make-up, and idiosyncratic but sophisticated dance moves.
 Without preamble, Oakey asked both girls to join the tour as dancers and incidental vocalists.

-Catherall now states that she knew it was a genuine offer, as Oakey was well known in Sheffield; she and Sulley already had tickets to see The Human League on the Doncaster leg of their tour.
+Catherall now states that she knew it was a genuine offer, as Oakey was well known in Sheffield; she and Sulley already had tickets to see the Human League on the Doncaster leg of their tour.
 Catherall and Sulley agreed to the offer immediately, despite having no singing or professional dancing experience.

-However, the girls were 17 and 18 years old and the final decision regarding going on the tour lay with their parents.
+Because the girls were 17 and 18 years old, the final decision regarding going on the tour lay with their parents.
 The parents of both the girls were unhappy with the idea and initially refused to give their consent.
 This was overturned reluctantly when Oakey, complete with his then trademark lop-sided haircut, red lipstick and high heeled shoes, visited both sets of parents to convince them that the girls would come to no harm.
 Catherall and Sulley's school also agreed to the absence, as it was thought visiting Europe would be educational.

-The first European tour of The Human League got underway with the two young recruits assigned to dancing and incidental vocal duties.
+The first European tour of the Human League got underway with the two young recruits assigned to dancing and incidental vocal duties.
 The girls at this stage were just guests in the group on a salary of £30 a week.
 Although the tour was a success, the crowds were largely hostile to Catherall and Sulley, as fans had bought tickets for the original all male line-up.
 Catherall recalls dodging several beer cans thrown at her during the tour and was often heckled.
 During the tour, Oakey had experimented with the girls singing on a number of the original tracks and was impressed with the results; he was also impressed with the girls' professionalism and determination during the tour.